 You may apply for an absentee ballot if you:

-- have a physical disability that prevents your voting at the polling place and/or
+- Have a physical disability that prevents you from voting at the polling place and/or

-- mailing address for ballot if different from registered address
+- The mailing address for the ballot is different from the registered address

 Town Clerk's Office

 Plymouth, MA 02360